llm-bible/llm-bible.github.io/_publications/zhang2024copilot.markdown

 bibkey: zhang2024copilot
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.14176"}
-tags: ['Model Architecture', 'Tools', 'Prompting', 'Applications', 'Attention Mechanism']
+tags: ['Tools', 'Applications', 'Model Architecture', 'Attention Mechanism', 'Prompting']
 ---
 As one of the most popular dynamic languages, Python experiences a decrease in readability and maintainability when code smells are present.
 Recent